 This is an echo of God’s ancient covenant with Abraham.
 God had promised to Abraham and his descendents that they would receive as their inheritance the land of Canaan.
 The New Testament does not replace or annul this promise, but expands it immensely.
 Hebrews 11 tells us that Abraham himself looked forward to another country, a better country, a heavenly country.
 And we – Jewish believers and Gentile believers together – are inheritors of that same promise.

-Kept in heaven for you – And so nothing on earth can threaten it.
+It is reserved in heaven for you – And so nothing on earth can threaten it.

 ‘Salvation is no precarious half-measure but a foundation laid in heaven.’
 (E.K.
 Simpson)

-Shielded – Gk. phroureo, ‘guarded, kept safe, carefully watched’.
-Grudem says that ‘shielded’ only gives half the meaning: ‘The word can mean both “kept from escaping” and “protected from attack,” and perhaps both kinds of guarding are intended here: God is preserving believers from escaping out of his kingdom, and he is protecting them from external attacks.’
+Protected – Gk. phroureo, ‘guarded, kept safe, carefully watched’.
+Grudem says that ‘shielded’ [NIV] only gives half the meaning: ‘The word can mean both “kept from escaping” and “protected from attack,” and perhaps both kinds of guarding are intended here: God is preserving believers from escaping out of his kingdom, and he is protecting them from external attacks.’
 The present participle gives the sense of, ‘you are continually being guarded’ (Grudem again).

 Believers are not passive: they are guarded by God’s power through faith.
 We exercise trust in God, but his power enables us to do so.